PranavKishan213/ValorantLauncher/README.md

 --> The Username and the Password boxes are currently non-functional.
 They will soon see purpose when I automate the login onto the offical Riot launcher.
 Until then, you can type whatever you want, it will not affect functioning.

+--> Once you enter the path, it kinda gets stuck.
+The best way to solve this is to just delete the txtjson.json in D drive.
+I'll add a Reset button in the next release.

 Thank you for downloading, and I do hope you enjoy!